-3. Add the eggs mixture and work it together until you have a ball of dough.
+3. Add the eggs to the flour and sugar and work it together until you have a ball of dough.
 If it’s a little dry add a touch of milk or water.

 - 4. Flour your work surface and place the dough on top.
 Pat it together and wrap it in glad wrap and put it into the fridge to rest for at least half an hour.

-- 5. At this point you could use the resting time to make the meringue but we’ll continue the recipe with the pastry first.
+- 5. At this point you could use the resting time to make the meringue but we’ll continue the recipe for the pastry first.

-- 6. Once rested roll out onto a lightly floured surface at 2mm thick.
+- 6. Once rested, roll out onto a lightly floured surface to 2mm thick.

 - 7. Lightly grease your tart mould and lay it on top of the pastry face down.
 Cut out the pastry larger than the mould and turn the whole thing so it goes into the mould.